-Chiropractor’s Guide: How to Sit with Spinal Stenosis
+Chiropractor’s Guide: Correct Way to Sit with Lumbar Spinal Stenosis

 With spinal stenosis, you have spinal canal compression, which could hurt and even pinch nerve roots that pass through it, making sitting more challenging.* Sometimes, it will affect your lower back and neck, but it can also affect your entire spine!

 The symptoms of spinal stenosis differ from person to person; some people may notice no symptoms, while others may experience back pain, sciatica, or tingling (like pins & needles) from head to toe.
 Unless someone has experienced it, it can be hard to describe how it truly feels.
 The condition sometimes feels like an electric shock for those with it.

 As a general rule, with you sitting upright with both feet on the ground, your hips will be higher than your knees, so spinal stenosis doesn’t escalate.
 When you sit in this position, you release pressure from your spine, which can cause pain.
 Couches and soft chairs should not be used.

 The internet indeed contains a lot of reliable information, but it doesn’t cover everything, especially what is the best way to sit if you have spinal stenosis.
 My thirty years of experience as a chiropractor have allowed me to treat various patients with spinal stenosis.
 If you read this article, you’ll better understand spinal stenosis and how to sit to prevent pain and aches.

 How Does Spinal Stenosis Happen?